ShivamPatelShivamPatel/PostersAndPresentationSlides/README.md

 # PostersAndPresentationSlides
 ## Posters outlining some of the more academic things ive worked on, whether myself or with others.
 As well as Slides of presentations Ive done.
-Typically literature reviews
+Typically literature reviews for classes ive taken